cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 quickly and effectively, but attempting to render large ones (e.g., 5000 nodes) will take a very long time.

-**A word about exporting styles styles to interactive web applications:** Our web applications are based on the cytoscape.js display library, which renders a subset of Cytoscape styles.
+**A word about exporting styles to interactive web applications:** Our web applications are based on the cytoscape.js display library, which renders a subset of Cytoscape styles.
 For more information, see the **Export Styles to Cytoscape.js** section below.